yoos/school/cs381/notes.md

   * Abstract vs concrete syntaxes.
   * Pretty printer (and parser, which is pretty print in reverse) using abstract syntax?
   * When writing grammars, consider features of the metalanguage and how they can help me.
+  * Remember that each case of a data type (that is a nonterminal) must have a constructor!

+# 04/18
+  * Syntax vs. semantics.

 <!--